 Taissa appears to have been converted somehow.
 Was she always secretly down with it all?
 Or did Lottie approach her with an offer?
 Multiple possibilities are the sign of a good cliffhanger, and Yellowjackets has those in spades.

 Well, this is a contentious subject.
 The first episode seems clear cut that they kill someone, drain her blood, and then eat her.
 But we only see her being trapped, then it jumps to chunks of meat.
 The large implication, yes, but that doesn’t make it true.

 Another likelihood is that she was chosen to die for some reason, and her blood is a tribute to the land.
 They then eat typical game like rabbit, deer, or bear.
 Shauna’s transfixion with dissecting rabbits could go either way on this: a trauma response from cleaving human flesh or prolonged, monotonous skinning of animals that’s soaked into her psyche.

 Bloodletting: The best zombie movies

 They got very close to killing Travis while tripping on those mushrooms, and some may have liked the power and considered it necessary.
 Once it happens the first time, it’ll only get easier.
-Who’ll be that victim?
+Who in the Yellowjackets cast will be that victim?
 Another question to add to the list!